jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

     (i) how liability for the targeted rate is to be calculated; and (ii) the local authority's definition of a separately used or inhabited part of a rating unit, if the rate is to be calculated on that basis; and
   (d) if the targeted rate is set differentially, state the total revenue sought from each category of rateable land or the relationship between the rates set on rateable land in each category; and
+  (da) specify whether the targeted rate is set to collect revenue that—
+    (i) relates to 1 or more groups of water services activities; and (ii) is being collected as an agent of a water organisation, as provided in a transfer agreement under clause 6 of Schedule 2 of the Local Government (Water Services) Act 2025; and
   (e) state whether lump sum contributions will be invited in respect of the targeted rate.
 (5) If the sources of funding include a general rate or a targeted rate, the funding impact statement must, for the first year covered by the long-term plan, include examples of the impact of the rating proposals in subclauses (3) and (4) on the rates assessed on different categories of rateable land with a range of property values.
 (6) If the same source of funding is to be used in more than 1 of the years covered by the long-term plan, in order to comply with subclauses (2)﻿(a), (3), and (4) with respect to that source, it is sufficient—
   (a) to comply with those subclauses in relation to 1 of those years; and (b) for the funding impact statement to specify the other years in respect of which that source is to be used.
+(7) In subclause (4)﻿(da), group of water services activities and transfer agreement have the meanings given in section 4 of the Local Government (Water Services) Act 2025.

 ### 15A Rating base information
 A long-term plan must state, for each year covered by the plan, the projected number of rating units within the district or region of the local authority at the end of the preceding financial year.